 presented by The Helis Foundation

-The exhibition, made possible by a significant gift to THNOC from The Helis Foundation, will include a robust programming schedule and components that live outside the gallery walls, some of which will be introduced early in 2018 before the display opens to the public.
+The exhibition, made possible by a significant gift to THNOC from The Helis Foundation, includes a robust programming schedule and components that live outside the gallery walls, some of which were introduced early in 2018.
+Admission to the exhibition and all programming is free.

-“Art of the City” will feature the work of more than 75 artists, both homegrown visionaries and devoted visitors.
+“Art of the City” features the work of more than 75 artists, both homegrown visionaries and devoted visitors, in the newly constructed Tricentennial Wing of the campus.
 It includes established masters like Krista Jurisich, Douglas Bourgeois and Luis Cruz Azaceta; familiar names like Candy Chang and Gina Phillips; and rising stars like Zarouhie Abdalian, Brandan Odums and Rontherin Ratliff.

 “In few cities do the historic and the modern commingle more naturally than in New Orleans—this harmony guided us as we both renovated the historic Seignouret-Brulatour Building and added to it with the new construction,” said Lawrence.
 “We hope ‘Art of the City’ and its arresting assembly of contemporary art brings the citywide conversation about past and present to the fore.”

 The exhibition is running for six months at THNOC’s new, $38 million exhibition center at 520 Royal St., which opened in April 2019.
 The center was made possible in part through generous donations from the institution’s local, national and international supporters and is open Tuesday–Saturday, 9:30 a.m.–4:30 p.m. and on Sunday, 10:30 a.m.–4:30 p.m.
 Admission to the exhibition center and “Art of the City” is free.

 Recitations (…pour le triomphe de la liberté et de l’égalité…)